Discretion Expertise Results

-Common Pitfalls In Hiring A Computer Forensics Investigator
+Common Pitfalls In Hiring A Computer Forensic Investigator

 Some of the more common pitfalls that an attorney can encounter when hiring a computer forensics expert or other professional are easy to avoid and may save your case.
 Here are a few to keep in mind: